noahlevenson/stealing-ur-feelings/readme.md

 On Chrome, [*Stealing Ur Feelings*](https://stealingurfeelin.gs) deploys a little zero-copy hack using [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) to run the computer vision engine on a separate thread.
 At development time, Firefox's implementation of OffscreenCanvas was incomplete.
 The result is that [*Stealing Ur Feelings*](https://stealingurfeelin.gs) runs much smoother on Chrome.
 (Another result is that there have been OffscreenCanvas regressions in Chrome stable releases which have caused [*Stealing Ur Feelings*](https://stealingurfeelin.gs) to segfault the browser.)
 Since [*Stealing Ur Feelings*](https://stealingurfeelin.gs) was funded by Mozilla, I actually met with the Firefox graphics team, using [*Stealing Ur Feelings*](https://stealingurfeelin.gs) as a case study for how their OffscreenCanvas implementation could be improved.
 I don't think they liked that.

 At the Tribeca Film Festival premiere, [*Stealing Ur Feelings*](https://stealingurfeelin.gs) was installed under a big television hanging from the ceiling which broadcast the AI-extracted "secrets" of whoever was experiencing the project at that moment.
-The client and server to support this functionality is located in the [/installation](https://noahlevenson.github.io/stealing-ur-feelings/final/installation/) directory.
+The client and server to support this functionality is located in the [/installation](https://github.com/noahlevenson/stealing-ur-feelings/tree/master/final/installation) directory.
 For the New York City festival premiere, I tuned the political bias algorithm to classify absolutely everyone as a far-right conservative Republican.
-It was fun to watch people freak out when that got broadcast on the big TV.
+It was fun to watch viewers freak out when that got broadcast on the big TV.
 <br/><br/>

 ### :newspaper: Press and recognition